 Alternatively, you can also simply create the two required views independently, one DisplayRegion for the left eye, and a separate DisplayRegion for the right eye.
 However, creating a single StereoDisplayRegion for both eyes at the same time is often more convenient.

 When you call

 window.makedisplayregion(), it will implicitly return a StereoDisplayRegion instead of a regular DisplayRegion if your window or buffer indicates that it supports stereo output (that is, if window.isStereo() returns true).
-There are three ways that you can have a window that supports stereo output:
+There are four ways that you can have a graphics output that supports stereo output:

 (1) You have a special 3-D display device and the drivers to support it, and you put